 A message from the Curator of the Keats-Shelley House, Giuseppe Albano

-The Keats-Shelley House in Rome has now served as a museum for more than a century and continues to attract visitors from all over the world.
-Many are already well-acquainted with the work of Keats and his fellow Romantics.
+The Keats-Shelley House in Rome officially opened as a museum in 1909 and, more than a century later, continues to attract visitors from all over the world.
+Many who come are already well-acquainted with the work of Keats and his fellow Romantics.
 Others are simply spurred by their curiosity about this handsome historic house in the heart of this splendid city.
 Whatever their reason for coming, all, I’m delighted to say, will discover something wonderful, be it our fine collection of paintings and portraits, busts and miniatures, relics and first editions, manuscripts and letters, or our extensive library which has proved invaluable to many scholars and writers over the years.

 The Keats-Shelley House is a truly special place.
 But we need your help to ensure that it survives and thrives for many, many more years to come.